EdgarAllenPoe/ember-kickstarter-clone/README.md

 * change name of `configure/environment(copy).js` to `configure/environment.js`
 * follow instructions [here](http://yoember.com/#setup-a-server-on-firebase) to set up a server on firebase
 * follow instructions [here](http://yoember.com/#deploy-your-app-using-firebase-hosting-service) to deploy this app to firebase
+* if you want to render the modal popup only once per day per user, uncomment the lines in `app/component/modal-one-time.js`

 ## Running / Development